Nobusuke Kishi: Return to politics

-When the prohibition on former government members was fully rescinded in 1952 with the end of the Allied occupation of Japan, Kishi returned to politics and was central in creating the "Japan Reconstruction Federation" (Nippon Saiken Renmei), drawing upon his earlier efforts with the National Salvation Society.
-Besides becoming Prime Minister, Kishi's main aim in politics was revise the American-imposed constitution, especially Article 9.
+When the prohibition on former government members was fully rescinded in 1952 with the end of the Allied occupation of Japan, Kishi returned to politics and was central in creating the "Japan Reconstruction Federation" (Nippon Saiken Renmei), drawing upon his earlier efforts with the National Defense Brotherhood.
+Besides becoming prime minister, Kishi's main aim in politics was to revise the American-imposed constitution, especially Article 9.
 Kishi wrote that in order for Japan to regain its status as a "respectable member (of) the community of nations it would first have to revise its constitution and rearm: If Japan is alone in renouncing war ... she will not be able to prevent others from invading her land.
-If, on the other hand, Japan could defend herself, there would be no further need of keeping United States garrison forces in Japan...
+If, on the other hand, Japan could defend herself, there would be no further need of keeping United States garrison forces in Japan ...
 Japan should be strong enough to defend herself."

 Kishi's Japan Reconstruction Federation fared disastrously in the 1952 elections, and Kishi failed in his bid to be elected to the Diet.
 After that defeat, Kishi disbanded his party, and tried to join the Socialists; after being rebuffed, he reluctantly joined the Liberal Party instead.
 After being elected to the Diet as a Liberal in 1953, Kishi's main activities revolved around undermining the leader of the Liberal Party, Shigeru Yoshida, so he could become the Liberal leader in his place.
-Kishi's main avenues of attack were that Yoshida was far too deferential to the Americans and for the need to do away with Article 9.
-In April 1954 Yoshida expelled Kishi for his attempts to depose him as Liberal leader.
+Kishi's main avenues of attack were that Yoshida was far too deferential to the Americans and the need to do away with Article 9.
+In April 1954 Yoshida expelled Kishi from the party in retaliation for his attempts to depose him as Liberal leader.